Koffi Olomide: 1999–2002: Attentat to Effrakata

-On 26 December 2000, Koffi released Quartier Latin's fifth studio album, Force de Frappe.
+On 26 December, Koffi released Quartier Latin's fifth studio album, Force de Frappe.
 Comprising 12 tracks, the record was released by Sonodisc and distributed by Musisoft Distribution.
 Its eponymous lead single was co-written by Koffi and Quartier Latin.
 "Eternellement" was written by Fally Ipupa, "Au Secours" by Binda Bass, "Dulcinée" by Ezenge Sendanyoye and Koffi, "Kompressor" by Mamale Manzenza Zola, "Number Two" by Champion Esthétique Muanza, "Pragmatisme" by Lola Muana, "Aquarelle" by Jordan Kusa, "Arche De Noé" by Felly Tyson, "Cotisation" by Nseka Kudifelela, "Mea Culpa" by Ridens Makosso, and "Moprete Lendila" by Gibson Butukondolo.
 Force de Frappe swiftly secured a prominent position on the music charts of major radio and TV channels and was followed by a tour in West Africa, Nairobi, Mombasa, and Paris.

 Koffi began working on his album Effrakata while touring France and the United States with Quartier Latin International in 2001.
 As part of this tour, the band achieved a significant milestone by selling out the Zénith de Paris on 14 July.
 As noted by Congolese daily newspaper Le Phare, the American leg of the tour included a concert on 28 July in Charlotte, North Carolina.
 They subsequently delivered a performance at the Lincoln Center in New York City, and Le Phare further reported that several additional performances were scheduled across various American states.
 The tour wrapped up with their return to the DRC through Morocco and Nigeria, where other contractual engagements awaited.
 Effrakata was released on 7 December as a 16-track double album, co-produced by SonoDisc and Next Music.
 It achieved commercial success, receiving gold certification, with sales exceeding 180,000 copies.
 On 2 November 2002, Effrakata garnered Koffi four Kora Awards, including Best Male Artist of Central Africa, Best Video of Africa, Best Arrangement of Africa, and the Jury Special Award—honors that helped cement his nickname, "Quadra Koraman".
-On 16 November, he presented his trophies to Kinshasa's governor, Marthe Ngalula Wafuana, the Congolese minister of culture and the arts, and President Joseph Kabila.
+On 16 November, he presented his trophies to Kinshasa's governor, the Minister of Culture and Arts Marthe Ngalula Wafuana, and President Joseph Kabila.
 In addition to international recognition, Effrakata received national acclaim, winning eight awards from the Association des Chroniqueurs de Musique du Congo.
 These included Best Album of the Year (Effrakata), Best Atalaku (Kerosène), Breakthrough of the Year (Soleil Wanga), Best Songwriter-Composer (Koffi), Best Orchestra (Quartier Latin International), Best Song ("Effervescent" and "Gros Bébé"), Best Star (Koffi), and Best Musical Artist (Koffi).